-azureContainerName: Mandatory.
+azureContainerName: " string " Mandatory.
 The name of the Azure container to which the dump is to be written.
-The container must exist.

-azureConfigFile: Optional.
-A configuration file that contains the storage connection parameters, instead of the one in the default location, such as azureStorageAccount: Optional.
-The name of the Azure storage account to use for the "string" operation.
+The container must exist. azureConfigFile: " string " Optional.
+A configuration file that contains the storage connection parameters, instead of the one in the default location, such as ~/.azure/config.
+If this is not defined, the default configuration file is used. azureContainerName must be defined, and not be empty. azureStorageAccount: " string " Optional.
+The name of the Azure storage account to use for the operation. azureStorageSasToken: "string" Optional.
+Azure Shared Access Signature (SAS) token to be used for the authentication of the operation, instead of a key.